-Sodium level is a guidance level to protect those individuals restricted to a total sodium intake of 500 mg/day (Marshack ammonia are a function of both pH and temperature and are presented over a range of 0° to 20° Celsius (C) in pH increments.
-14
+Sodium level is a guidance level to protect those individuals restricted to a total sodium intake of 500 mg/day (Marshack

-Aquatic life protective aluminum benchmark is likely overly protective, as USEPA is aware of field data indicating that many high quality waters in the U.S. contain more than 0.087 μg aluminum/L, when either total recoverable or dissolved is measured (Marshack 2008).
+Aquatic life protective aluminum benchmark is likely overly protective, as EPA is aware of field data indicating that many high quality waters in the U.S. contain more than 0.087 μg aluminum/L, when either total recoverable or dissolved is measured ammonia are a function of both pH and temperature and are presented over a range of 0° to 20° Celsius (C) in pH increments.
+18

-Applies to Sacramento River (CVRWQCB 1998).
-Converted from μmhos to μSiemens for comparisons.
+Applies to Sacramento River (CVRWOCB 1998).
+Converted from umhos to uSiemens for comparisons.